 Chemicals, batteries, electronic equipment and liquid paint are all classified as hazardous waste and should not be disposed of with your rubbish or mixed recycling.

-See printer cartidges.
+See printer cartridges.

 To stop receiving unsolicited addressed mail, register with the Mailing Preference Service.

-You don't have to remove the labels from cans and bottles.
-Just remember to rinse them out before you recycle them.
+You don't have to remove the labels from cans and bottles - just remember to rinse them out before you recycle them.

-See printer cartidges.
+See printer cartridges.

 Energy saving light bulbs and fluorescent tubes contain small amounts of mercury, which is hazardous, and should not be put into your rubbish or mixed recycling.